One-to-one meetings: a complete guide

 It’s also important to ask your direct reports for feedback on your work and approach.
 How could you do things differently and help them do their jobs?
 This helps build a feedback culture and reinforces a growth mindset in your business.

-1. Don’t let one to ones stop at feedback.
+1. Don’t let one-to-ones stop at feedback.
 Use this valuable face-to-face time to help develop your direct reports.
-From the way they react to certain situations to their email style, a one to one is the right place to hold corrective coaching and developmental discussions.
+From the way they react to certain situations to their email style, a one-to-one meeting is the right place to hold corrective coaching and developmental discussions.

 3. Progress towards goals and objectives.
 We’ve said it before, and we’ll say it again.
 The results of an end of year performance review should never come as a surprise.
-Help your direct report by using one to ones to review their progress against their objectives and giving them guidance where necessary.
+Help your direct report by using one-on-one meetings to review their progress against their objectives and giving them guidance where necessary.
 This way they’re more likely to stay on track and achieve their full year goals.
 That’s hugely motivating for them and helps you deliver overall business goals too.

 5 key takeaways